 I was able to snap myself out of my slumber and get ready to meet the coordinator for my study abroad program.
 I was finally going to be able to talk to someone and start to make a connection with someone who lives in this country.
 I was starting to feel excited again and less tired.

 But, I forgot one little thing: my actual suitcase.
 I have no idea what I was thinking but maybe I thought that the train attendants would load the luggage off the train for us?

 Again, I was thinking train stations worked like airports.
 Silly me.

 Not too long after I found my coordinator, she told me where my luggage would be (in the Renfe office) and we went to collect it.
 I was glad to finally get into her car and chat about my journey up until that point.
 I was feeling a bit more energized but not too much.
-I was looking forward to the couple whose house I’d be living in for the next month.
+I was looking forward to meeting the couple whose house I’d be living in for the next few months.

 And I was looking forward to climbing into a bed and sleeping about 12 hours.
 Give or take, haha.

 The drive to Triana, one of the oldest neighborhoods in the city, was a blur.
 The only thing that stood out to me was this huge, sort of odd-looking tower towards the river and I kept remarking to myself how big everything looked.